victimsnino/ReactivePlusPlus/Readme.md

 ## What about existing Reactive Extension libraries for C++?

-Reactive programming is excelent programming paradigm and approach for creation of multi-threading and real-time programs which reacts on some events.
-Unfortunately, there is only one stable and fully-implemented library at the moment of creation of ReactivePlusPlus - [RxCpp](https://github.com/ReactiveX/RxCpp).
+Reactive programming is a powerful paradigm for creating multi-threaded and real-time applications.
+Unfortunately, at the moment of creating ReactivePlusPlus, there is only one stable and fully-implemented library available - [RxCpp](https://github.com/ReactiveX/RxCpp).

-[RxCpp](https://github.com/ReactiveX/RxCpp) is great and awesome library and perfect implementation of ReactiveX approach.
-However RxCpp has some disadvantages:
-- It is a bit **"old" library written in C++11** with some parts written in the **pre-C++11 style** (mess of old-style classes and wrappers)
-- **Issue** with **template parameters**:  `rxcpp::observable` contains **full chain of operators** as second template parameter... where each operator has a bunch of another template parameters itself.
-It forces **IDEs** works **slower** while parsing resulting type of observable.
-Also it forces to generate **heavier binaries and debug symbols and slower build time**.
-- It has high perfomance cost due to tremendous amount of usage of heap.
-- Some parts of code written with non-effective logic

-Another implementation of RX for c++: [another-rxcpp](https://github.com/CODIANZ/another-rxcpp).
-It partly solves issues of RxCpp via **eliminating of template parameter**  with help of **type-erasing** and making each callback as `std::function`.
-As a result issue with templates resvoled, but this approach has disadvantages related to runtime: resulting size of observers/observables becomes greater due to heavy `std::function` object, usage of heap for storing everything causes perfomance issues, implementation is just pretty simple and provides a lot of copies of passed objects.
+While RxCpp is a great and powerful library, it has some disadvantages.
+It is written in C++11 and contains parts written in pre-C++11 style.
+This leads to a mess of old-style classes and wrappers.
+Additionally, the `rxcpp::observable` type has a long chain of template parameters, which can lead to slower IDE performance and larger binaries.
+Sometimes it has bad perfomance due to tremendous amount of usage of heap or just non-effective logic.

+Another implementation is [another-rxcpp](https://github.com/CODIANZ/another-rxcpp) which uses type erasure and `std::function`, but itt casues larger observer/observable size and potentially casues performance issues.

 ### Why ReactivePlusPlus?